 Amendments, changes, extensions or renewals to an original non-standard agreement must be processed in the same manner as the original contract and may require OGC review.
 A copy of the original contract must be included with the amendment, change, extension, or renewal at the time the documents are processed for approval with a new or updated contract coversheet, if necessary.

-Amendments, changes, extensions or renewals to standardized agreements shall use the OGC approved standardized amendment/extension form and do not require OGC review.
+Amendments, changes, extensions or renewals to standardized agreements shall use the OGC approved standardized amendment/extension form.

 In some instances, use of an institutional Purchase Order in lieu of a contract for the delivery of goods or services may be preferable.